 Plate lunches in the Lower School are included with tuition.
 Parents are welcome to join their children for lunch any time and bring younger siblings.
-Guest lunch prices are $3.50 for children, $4 for adults.
-Reservations are required.
-Regulations for guest lunches are available from the Dining Services Office.
+Guest lunch prices are $4 for adults.
+Reservations are not required.
 Menus are posted on an online portal used by parents and students.

-- The state requires that the lunch provide five components: protein, grain, fruit, vegetable and milk.
+- We provide a lunch with five components: protein, grain, fruit, vegetable and milk.
 Only three of the items are to be taken on the tray to constitute a lunch, but one of the three needs to be a fruit or vegetable.
 Children can substitute various other entrees that are available daily.
 Vegetarian offerings are available every day as well.

-- Students are served a minimum of one-half cup of fruit and/or three-fourths cup of vegetables daily.
+- Students are encouraged to have a half cup of fruit and half cup vegetables daily.
 They can have as much as they like.

 - A child is not required to have a milk or protein, but both are offered.
 Milk choices include fat-free chocolate, fat-free strawberry, fat-free white and 1 percent white milk.
 Organic milk is offered for an additional 50 cents per day, payable by the semester.
 Water is always available free of charge.
 If you are interested in the organic milk program or need help with vegetarian options, please contact MaLissa Geers.
 Note: Ohio law prohibits 2 percent milk in the Lower School.